-Pulmonary thrombosis: When a blood clot breaks off and travel to the lungs, it blocks blood flow to the lungs and damages the lungs (pulmonary embolism or pulmonary thrombosis).
+Pulmonary Embolism: When a blood clot breaks off and travels to the lungs, it blocks blood flow to the lungs and damages the lungs (pulmonary embolism or pulmonary thrombosis).